Are You Prepared?

 - If your missing loved one/friend doesn’t meet one of the above criteria, we ask that you may be creative and persistent.
 If one of the following contact methods doesn’t work, try one more time, and don’t give up!

-Tips for Contacting Loved Ones: Another Way to be Prepared
+Tips for Contacting Loved Ones: Another one of the Disaster Recovery Planning Steps

 - Call during off-peak hours; hours that most people may not call; for the best chance of getting through.